People

 Supervision

-I currently supervise doctoral projects in the following areas: Dickens and dream theory; psycho-spatial territories in Dickens's fiction; carnivalesque sentiment in Victorian sensation fiction; life and death in the Victorian asylum; and Austen and Gaskell's fiction.
+I currently supervise doctoral projects in the following areas: psycho-spatial territories in Dickens's fiction; carnivalesque sentiment in Victorian sensation fiction; life and death in the Victorian asylum; the Punch Brotherhood; and supernatural fiction in the nineteenth century.

 I welcome new postgraduate students with research interests in any of the following areas: Dickens's life and work; death, mourning, and commemoration; Victorian things; Victorian fiction more generally.